 The positive impacts of mentoring are visible in the current successes of youth participating in our program.
 Currently more than 90% of Educate Tomorrow's youth are currently enrolled in an educational institution or gainfully employed.
 Over the nine years of our operations, our mentors have successfully guided youth to (1) complete their high school diplomas, (2) to complete the associate's degree and certificate programs, (3) to obtain their bachelor's degrees and (4) to obtain Master's degrees.

-We are also exceedingly proud to report that we currently have 9 vocational certifications, 14 Associates degrees, 12 Bachelor's degrees and 5 Masters degrees our alumni have earned.
+We are also exceedingly proud to report that we currently have 10 vocational certifications, 20 Associates degrees, 14 Bachelor's degrees and 5 Masters degrees our alumni have earned.
+We currently have 2 studnets in Law School.

 Bridges to Independence, Walden Family Services.
 San Diego, CA, 2005; Engaging Youth in the Transition Framework, The Edmund S. Muskie School of Public Service Institute for Sector Innovation, University of Southern Maine, February 2008.